Florești, Moldova: Name

 The name comes from the Romanian word floare ("flower").
 The old name of the settlement was Rădiul Florilor, which is also a derivative from the Romanian word for "flower".

 Geography

 The city is located in the north of the country, on the river Răut, a tributary of the Dniester.

 Politics and administration

 Florești is governed by the City Council and the City Mayor (Primar), both elected once every four years.
 The current mayor is Iurie Ţap.

+Demographics

+According to the 2024 census, 10,925 inhabitants lived in Florești, a decrease compared to the previous census in 2014, when 11,998 inhabitants were registered.